ripeworks/local-storage-fallback/README.md

 </script>
 ```

+## Options
+- **cookiePrefix** (String, defuault='lS_') Defines the cookie prefix to apply when CookieStorage is used.
+Any string is valid.
+- **cookieExpires** (Date, default=none) Sets the default cookie expires value when CookieStorage is used.
+The only valid value is a JS Date object.
+- **primaryFallback** (String, default='session') Sets the 1st order fallback mechanism.
+Valid values are either 'cookie' or 'session'.

 ## Purpose

 With browser settings like "Private Browsing" it has become a problem to rely on a working `window.localStorage`, even in newer browsers.
 Even though it may exist, it will throw exceptions when trying to use `setItem` or `getItem`.
 This module will run appropriate checks to see what browser storage mechanism might be available, and then expose it.
 It uses the same API as `localStorage` so it should work as a drop-in replacement in most cases.